 While each provides a place to post messages and other types of content, there are some differences between them:

 A Conversation is an online discussion typically about something that a lot of people are interested in.
 A Conversation may be members-only or public, which means anyone with a login to Oracle Social Network can join.

 A wall is associated with a person (which you can see on the person's profile page) a collection, or a Social Object.
 Everyone who is following a person can see and post to the person's wall; everyone who is a member of a collection or a Social Object can see and post to its wall.
 (To have a less public discussion about a Social Object, start a Conversation instead.)

 Tip: Because walls are more like a clearing house for announcements, posts are ordered from the most recent at the top to the oldest at the bottom.
 Conversations, on the other hand, are more like discussions, so posts are placed at the bottom; you scroll up to see the posts made over time.

 While in the Conversation, click More.

-Hide Membership Messages to hide messages like, John Doe has been removed from the Conversation.
+Hide Membership Messages to hide messages like, The Conversation is now accessible to: John Doe.

 Show Membership Messages to show these messages in the stream of the Conversation